Tips for Winning Board Contracts

-- All work or goods must meet the terms of the contract.
+- All goods or services must meet the terms of the contract.

 - Payment is provided within 30 days of receipt of proper invoice and verification of work performed to satisfaction.

-- The Board accounting staff pays according to contract specifications.
+- Invoices are paid according to contract specifications.

 Other Helpful Information